sreeav6/RedHatOpenshift/Learn04/Exercise with projects/Exercisingprojects.md

     > To view service  < oc get services >
     > Labels are just key/value pairs.
 Any Pod in this Project that has a Label that matches the Selector will be associated with the Service.
-    > To see in detail oc describe service ( service name )
+    > To see in detail type "oc describe service ( service name )"